awsdocs/aws-iot-sitewise-monitor-application-guide/doc_source/adjust-layout.md

 # Adjusting dashboard layout<a name="adjust-layout"></a>

-As the project owner, you can choose the best visualizations for your asset properties, and you can adjust the size and location of your visualizations in the dashboard\.
+As the project owner, you can choose the best visualizations for your asset properties and alarms, and you can adjust the size and location of your visualizations in the dashboard\.

 **To adjust your layout**